Enquil/rtr_v5/README.md

 ![publish posts](./images/manual_view_testing/test_admin_actions/comments_approved.png)
 ![publish posts](./images/manual_view_testing/test_admin_actions/confirm_comments_approved.png)

 That concludes the manual testing of the current functions on the site, and should give you an idea of flow-control

 ## Known Issues

+* FORMS
+When spam-clicking a form submit button, the

 ## Future Implementations